The Albany Municipal Code 7.84.120 defines grass, weeds and other vegetation as a public nuisance when it is:

-- When it blocks the view of oncoming traffic or blocks vision in areas around intersections and driveways.
+Blocks the view of oncoming traffic or blocks vision in areas around intersections and driveways.

-Details about the regulations can be found at AMC 7.84.120-170
+- Details about the regulations can be found at AMC 7.84.120-170

 Fill out my online form.